 Price Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada ($13.23/g).

-Although Keats may not be AS good looking as the other strains made by this company that I’ve tried out, I’d still say it’s above average.
-The size of the buds were smaller than I was expecting, not pop-corn nugs however.
-They were also a little drier than the super sticky, fresh buds that were present in Quadra, or Galiano.
-The colors really stand out here though, as you can see, the buds are of a lime green color mixed with some dark green spots.
-Healthy looking trichomes are very present all over the weed as well, with a very small amount of grey/orange pistils.
-The visuals are alright, just alright though, I’ve seen better, but I’ve seen WAY worse, plus the terpenes were completely alive here.
+Although Keats may not be as good-looking as the other strains made by this company that I’ve tried out, I’d still say it’s above average.
+The size of the buds was smaller than I was expecting, not pop-corn nugs, however.
+They were also a little drier than the super sticky, fresh buds present in Quadra or Galiano.